 Eagle Summit: This seminar is designed for groups and companies that want to give their members or employees a break from the day-to-day grind.
 Eagle Summits can be held over lunch hours, or at other convenient times where an hour or two of free time can be scheduled.
 Eagle Summits are a wonderful way to infuse everyone with the eagle’s spirit, power, focus, and freedom.
 Not only will your people get up close and personal with America’s two eagle species, they will learn about healthy environments, get some great photo opportunities, and be sponsoring a school or scout program for the group of their choice.
-An excellent addition to your employee wellness program and a cure for Nature-Deficit Disorder…call for pricing.
-One eagle or two- price changes.
+An excellent addition to your employee wellness program and a cure for Nature-Deficit Disorder…please call for pricing.

-Owl Summit– The Magic of Owls: Understanding both the magic and reality of owls has become all the rage, since the Harry Potter books.
-Meet 4 live owls up-close and in person.
+Owl Summit–The Magic of Owls: Understanding both the magic and reality of owls has become all the rage, since the Harry Potter books.
+Meet four live owls up-close and in person.
 Find out which owl was probably responsible for the myth of haunted houses; which is is often referred to as the “flying cat,” and which is the smallest owl in North America.
 See these mysterious creatures inches away, learn about their lives, and how they relate to the human species.

-Raptor Summit: Similar to the Summits above, but instead of focusing on one group, a combination of owls, hawks, falcons, and eagles visit your event- 4 raptors.
+Raptor Summit: Similar to the Summits above, but instead of focusing on one group, a combination of owls, hawks, falcons, and eagles visit your event for a total of four raptors.
 The effect is just as awesome.
-This program along with the other Summits is excellent if space is limited.
+This program, along with the other Summits, is a good choice if space is limited.

 Falcon Summit: Meet the speedsters of the raptor world.
 Often referred to as the fastest birds in the world (depends on how you measure), these beautiful birds have a link with humans that goes back thousands of years.
-Meet 4 species found in Colorado, and learn about the biology, ecology, and cultural associations.
+Meet four species, and learn about the biology, ecology, and cultural associations.

-New: Falconry, Then & Now: focusing on the ancient field sport of falconry-very popular with anyone studying the Medieval Period, and related issues.
-Presented by one of the few women Master Falconers in the world, author, and Curator of Raptors for REF, Anne Price.
-Meet 4 birds used in falconry in historic and contemporary times; learn about their training, their use, the legal aspects of falconry, and the cultural aspects of this 4,000 year old field sport.
+Falconry, Then & Now: This program focuses on the ancient cultural practice of falconry, and is very popular with anyone studying the Medieval and Renaissance periods.
+Presented by one of the few women master falconers in the world, author, and Curator of Raptors for REF, Anne Price.
+Meet four birds used in falconry in historic and contemporary times; learn about their training, their use, the legal aspects of falconry, and the cultural components of this 4,000 year old sport.
 Anne’s knowledge of the historical aspects of falconry is comprehensive, including the history of falconry in Russia and the ex-Soviet republics.
-Learn more about Anne, recently featured in the oldest continually issued sportsmen’s magazine in the world published in Russia.
-She is the first woman falconer to be so honored, and is pictured with her Merlin on the left.
-Find out what those little “hats” are really all about.
+Learn more about Anne, featured in the oldest continually issued sportsmen’s magazine in the world published in Russia.
+She is the first woman falconer to be so honored, and is pictured with her merlin on the left.
+Find out what those little “hats” are really all about!
 Pricing:$200 plus time and distance surcharges if you are outside of a 20 mile radius from our Brighton offices. _______________________________________________________________________________________________________